The Junior League celebrates major gifts to the community in 2015-2016

 - Women’s Lunch Place, located in Boston, MA.
 The grant will support their continued efforts to outreach to women in need and to continue to serve more than 200 meals each day to the women who have been severely impacted by COVID-19.
 Their mission is to provide nutritious food and individualized services for women who are experiencing homelessness or poverty.

 “We were so inspired by all grant applicants.
 Each have made incredible accomplishments and have even greater potential for future impact,” said Junior League of Boston President Michelle Lentz.
 “We chose our grants recipients based on their unique program offerings which best align with our own mission at the individual, group and community level, as well as their need during these unprecedented times.
 We are proud to invest in their efforts to help further their ability to positively impact the Greater Boston community.”

 To donate to JL Boston and help expand its impact, please visit https://www.jlboston.org/individual-donors/

 Each year, the Junior League of Boston gives Community Assistance Grants to local Massachusetts organizations that need financial help to deliver on their missions.
 The recipients are chosen based on financial need, the compatibility of our missions, and their plans for the funds. (more…)

 The purpose of the Community Assistance Grant is to identify and aid non-profit agencies in Greater Boston whose proposed funding would go towards one of the components of our mission.
 Grants may be awarded in an amount up to, but not exceeding $2,500.

 To apply to a Community Assistance Grant, please access the application here.
 Application Deadline is April 1.

-Our 2019 Community Assistance Grant recipients are:
+Past Community Assistance Grant recipients include: